The Standells: Later reformations and versions of the band

 In September 2012, Dick Dodd briefly rejoined the group, and they appeared at the Monterey Summer of Love "45 Years On" Festival that month.
-On August 9, 2013 they released a new album, Bump, on GRA Records.
+On August 9, 2013, they released a new album, Bump, on GRA Records.
 Dodd did not participate in the album.
 In June, Dodd again departed from the Standells for personal reasons.
 The group (without Dodd) headlined at the Satellite Club in Los Angeles, California, August 9, the Adams Ave.
 St. Fair, San Diego, California on September 28, and at the Ponderosa Stomp in New Orleans, Louisiana, October 5, 2013.

-Dick Dodd died on November 29, 2013.
+Dick Dodd died of cancer on November 29, 2013.

 The Standells completed an extensive national tour from April 27 through May 21, 2014.
 It was their first major U.S. tour since the 1960s.
 The group performed in Parma, Italy, on July 5 for the Festival Beat, and returned to California for the Tiki Oasis on August 17, 2014.

 Former band member, Gary Lane (Gary McMillan) died on November 5, 2014, from lung cancer aged 76.

-John "Fleck" Fleckenstein died October 18, 2017 of complications of AML Leukemia.
+John "Fleck" Fleckenstein died October 18, 2017, of complications of AML Leukemia.

 He was also a noted cinematographer.

-An alternate version of the band played the Skid-O-Rama Fest in Kansas City on November 17, 2018, billed as "Tony Valentino of the Standells."
-The lineup included Valentino, drummer and singer Duane Waider, Bass player Cory Corbino, and guitarist Elan Portnoy of the Fuzztones.
-In September 15, 2020 Valentino released the album "A Suite Case Full of Dreams" under the name "Tony Valentino of the Standells."
-The most recent releases by "Tony Valentino of the Standells" are on Big Stir Records from 2022 featuring Valentino, drummer & vocalist Waider, and Gary Kaluza.
-The first single was a remake of the Standells' classic "Barracuda."
-The second single, a remake of the Standells' biggest hit "Dirty Water," was also released by Big Stir Records, and made it to number one on the Radio Indie Alliance charts on May 23, 2022.
+On October 22, 2022, the Standells biography From Squeaky Clean to Dirty Water, written by Larry Tamblyn, was published by Bear Manor Media.
+On December 23, 2023, Larry Tamblyn was inducted into the California Music Hall of Fame, introduced and officially inducted by his brother, actor Russ Tamblyn.

+Larry Tamblyn died on March 21, 2025, at age 82.